Competitive Grant Awards

 The new Up and Comer Award, sponsored by the Asian◆American Institute for Research and Education (ASIAM) along with the ASB Council of Fellows, is intended to foster mentoring and networking of post-doctoral trainees and early career faculty with ASB Fellows having similar research interests.
 To encourage diversity and inclusion in biomechanics, applicants should identify as being from an underrepresented group with preference given to applicants from institutions that are HBCU / minority serving.

-For 2024, awardees will receive $1,000 to support travel to visit with their ASB Fellow mentor and free registration to ASB Annual Meeting, August 5 – 8, 2024, held in Madison, Wisconsin.
+For 2025, awardees will receive $1,000 to support travel to visit with their ASB Fellow mentor and free registration to ASB Annual Meeting, August 13 – 16, 2025, held in Pittsburgh, Pennsylvania.
 Approximately three post-doctoral and three early career faculty awards are anticipated.

 Eligibility